-The channel to the sea from the lagoon is relatively narrow, but widens up at the mouth.
-Either side are black beaches and the icebergs wash up on them, looking truly dazzling, and creating the well known Diamond Beach.
-It’s Icelandic name is Breiðamerkursandur; have a go at pronouncing that!
+The channel to the sea from the lagoon is relatively narrow but widens up at the mouth.
+On either side are black beaches and the icebergs wash up on them, looking truly dazzling, and creating the well-known Diamond Beach.
+Its Icelandic name is Breiðamerkursandur; have a go at pronouncing that!

 When to visit Diamond Beach.

 The other delight is that it is always changing.
-Some days you will go there and find huge pieces, and the next there’s countless smaller pieces.
-Or the same one you saw the previous morning can have melted and become unrecognisable.
+Some days you will go there and find huge pieces, and the next there are countless smaller pieces.
+Or the same one you saw the previous morning can have melted and become unrecognizable.

-As it is about 5hours non stop driving from Reykjavik the journey itself can be hard, especially in winter when the roads may be icy, snowy, or there can be torrential rain and violent wind.
+As it is about 5 hours of non-stop driving from Reykjavik the journey itself can be hard, especially in winter when the roads may be icy, and snowy, or there can be torrential rain and violent wind.
 Iceland’s weather can be dangerous, and the road, despite it being the main road in Iceland – the ring road – is not one you can speed on.
-Our national speed limit is 90km, and the road is single carriage way for most of the length, so please don’t compare this to Europe, and think you can speed and do it in a couple of hours!
+Our national speed limit is 90km, and the road is single carriageway for most of the length, so please don’t compare this to Europe, and think you can speed and do it in a couple of hours!

 Take your time, and take lots of breaks as there are loads of awesome things to see and do along the way.
 If you don’t want to drive taking a tour is a great idea, there’s no stress and your guides will tell you lots of cool facts about Iceland on the way.
 If you are driving yourself then take a few days, and do the South coast of Iceland justice!